Skunk: Spray

+Chemical structure of E-2-butenethiol, a major component of skunk spray.

-Skunks are notorious for their anal scent glands, which they can use as a defensive weapon.
-They are similar to, though much more developed than, the glands found in species of the family Mustelidae.
-Skunks have two glands, one on each side of the anus.
-These glands produce the skunk's spray, which is a mixture of sulfur-containing chemicals such as thiols (traditionally called mercaptans), which have an offensive odor.
-The thiols also make their spray highly flammable.
+Skunks are notorious for their use of stench compounds as defensive weapon.
+The spray consists of a mixture of organosulfur compounds that have an offensive odor.
 A skunk's spray is powerful enough to ward off bears and other potential attackers.
 Muscles located next to the scent glands allow them to spray with a high degree of accuracy, as far as 3 m.
 The spray can also cause irritation and even temporary blindness, and is sufficiently powerful to be detected by a human nose up to 5.6 km (3.5 miles) downwind.
 Their chemical defense is effective, as illustrated by this extract from Charles Darwin's 1839 book The Voyage of the Beagle:

 We saw also a couple of Zorrillos, or skunks—odious animals, which are far from uncommon.
 In general appearance, the Zorrillo resembles a polecat, but it is rather larger and much thicker in proportion.
 Conscious of its power, it roams by day about the open plain and fears neither dog nor man.
 If a dog is urged to the attack, its courage is instantly checked by a few drops of the fetid oil, which brings on violent sickness and running at the nose.
 Whatever is once polluted by it, is forever useless.
 Azara says the smell can be perceived at a league distance; more than once, when entering the harbour of Monte Video, the wind being offshore, we have perceived the odour onboard the Beagle.
 Certain it is, that every animal most willingly makes room for the Zorrillo.

 Skunks carry just enough for five or six successive sprays – about 15 cm^{3} – and require up to ten days to produce another supply.
 Their bold black and white coloration makes their appearance memorable.
 It is to a skunk's advantage to warn possible predators off without expending scent: black and white aposematic warning coloration aside, threatened skunks will go through an elaborate routine of hisses, foot-stamping, and tail-high deimatic or threat postures before resorting to spraying.
 Skunks usually do not spray other skunks, except among males in the mating season.
 If they fight over den space in autumn, they do so with teeth and claws.

 Most predators of the Americas, such as wolves, foxes, and badgers, seldom attack skunks, presumably out of fear of being sprayed.
 The exceptions are reckless predators whose attacks fail once they are sprayed, dogs, and the great horned owl, which is the skunk's only regular predator.
 In one case, the remains of 57 striped skunks were found in a single great horned owl nest.